Tems

-Temilade Openiyi (born 11 June 1995), known professionally as Tems, is a Nigerian singer, songwriter, and record producer.
+Temilade Openiyi (/tEmz/; born 11 June 1995), known professionally as Tems, is a Nigerian singer, songwriter, and record producer.
 She rose to prominence after being featured on Wizkid's 2020 single "Essence", which peaked at number 9 on the Billboard Hot 100 chart following the release of the remix version with Justin Bieber.
 The song earned her a Grammy Award nomination.
 That same year, she was featured on the song "Fountains" by Canadian rapper Drake.

 In 2020, Tems released her debut extended play (EP), For Broken Ears.
 She signed with RCA Records to release her second EP, If Orange Was a Place (2021).
 In 2022, Tems' vocals from her song "Higher" were sampled by Future on his single "Wait for U", which led to her being credited as a guest artist alongside Drake.
-The song debuted atop the Billboard Hot 100, making her the first African artist and second Nigerian artist to have a song do so on the chart.
+The song debuted atop the Billboard Hot 100, making her the first African artist to have a song debut at No. 1 and second Nigerian artist to have a song reach No. 1 at all.
 The song earned her the Grammy Award for Best Melodic Rap Performance.
-Tems covered Bob Marley's "No Woman, No Cry" for the Black Panther: Wakanda Forever soundtrack album in July 2022 and in the same month, her song "Free Mind" (from her debut EP) debuted on the Billboard Hot 100, peaking at number 46 and breaking the female record for longest charting number one song on R&B/Hip-Hop Airplay chart.
+Tems covered Bob Marley's "No Woman, No Cry" for the Black Panther: Wakanda Forever soundtrack in July 2022 and in the same month, her song "Free Mind" (from her debut EP) debuted on the Billboard Hot 100, peaking at number 46 and breaking the female record for longest charting number one song on R&B/Hip-Hop Airplay chart.
 She also co-wrote and rendered background vocals on the song "Lift Me Up" by Rihanna, which earned her nominations for the Academy Award for Best Original Song, the Golden Globe Award for Best Original Song and the Grammy Award for Best Song Written for Visual Media.